Infographic: Networks

 Network visualization explores relationships, such as friendships and cliques.
 Three common types are force-directed layout, arc diagrams, and matrix view.
 Force-directed layouts are a common and intuitive approach to network layout.
 In this system, nodes are similar to charged particles, which repel each other.
 Links are used to pull related nodes together.
 Arc diagrams are one-dimensional layouts of nodes with circular arcs linking each node.
 When used properly, with good order in nodes, cliques and bridges are easily identified in this layout.
 Alternatively, mathematicians and computer scientists more often use matrix views.
 Each value has an (x,y) value in the matrix that corresponds to a node.
 By using color and saturation instead of text, values associated with the links can be perceived rapidly.
 While this method makes it hard to view the path of the nodes, there are no line crossings, which in a large and highly connected network can quickly become too cluttered.

 While all of these visualizations can be effectively used on their own, many modern infographics combine multiple types into one graphic, along with other features, such as illustrations and text.
 Some modern infographics do not even contain data visualization, and instead are simply a colorful and succinct ways to present knowledge.
 Fifty-three percent of the 30 most-viewed infographics on the infographic sharing site visual.ly did not contain actual data.

+Comparison infographics

+Comparison infographics are a type of visual representation that focuses on comparing and contrasting different elements, such as products, services, options, or features.
+These infographics are designed to help viewers make informed decisions by presenting information in a clear and concise manner.
+Comparison infographics can be highly effective in simplifying complex data and highlighting key differences between multiple items.